 So, is it time to scrap meetings altogether?

 Not quite yet.
 Meetings aren’t inherently wrong; they are just often poorly run.
-Meetings are still a great way to check-in with team members, boost inclusion and contributions, and make crucial decisions.
-Companies shouldn’t be trying to get rid of meetings but instead taking steps to make their meetings more effective.
+Meetings are still a great way to check in with team members, boost inclusion and contributions, and make crucial decisions.
+Companies shouldn’t try to get rid of meetings but instead, take steps to make their meetings more effective.

 This is especially true now as people are having more meetings than ever, with research in 2017 finding that executives spent around 23 hours a week in meetings compared to just 10 hours in the 1960s.
 What’s more, a paper from the National Bureau of Economic Research reported that the number of meetings per person had increased 12.9% during the COVID-19 pandemic.